fpodalak/DataViz/README.md

 Keep in mind that movies available in this dashboard are only up to 2017.

 ## How to Use:
-Use the global filters in the sidebar to narrow down your analysis Navigate between tabs to explore different aspects of the data Click on interactive elements to trigger cross-component updates Hover over charts for detailed information
+Use the global filters in the sidebar to narrow down your analysis<br>
+Navigate between tabs to explore different aspects of the data<br>
+Click on interactive elements to trigger cross-component updates<br>
+Hover over charts for detailed information<br>

 ## Dataset
 TMDb 5000 Movie Dataset from Kaggle